-However, according to Dr. Tommy Yen, chief of gastroenterology for Sharp Rees-Stealy Medical Group, your best bet would be to have a conversation with your primary care provider about your options.
+However, according to Dr. Susan Chu, chief of gastroenterology for Sharp Rees-Stealy Medical Group, your best bet would be to have a conversation with your primary care provider about your options.

 Understanding the national guidelines on screening